European-XFEL/Karabo/doc/concepts/openloop_vs_closedloop.rst

 Continous Closed Loop
 =====================

-Finally, devices may be operated in continous closed loop behaviour, i.e. a continous sensory input is used to alter the input signal with the goal of minimizing the deviation of the output from the target value.
+Finally, devices may be operated in continuous closed loop behaviour, i.e. a continuous sensory input is used to alter the input signal with the goal of minimizing the deviation of the output from the target value.
 Examples of such devices are motors holding a specific velocity or position, a heater or chiller with feedback from temperature sensors